maddieportrey/my386blog/_posts/2023-12-18-Final Project.md

 image: /assets/images/patrick-ogilvie-GB9XKDZWwp0-unsplash.jpg
 ---

 The NFL has become a passion of mine in recent years, and I love following players throughout their career as they play on different teams with different team dynamics.
 My love for college football got me thinking, "Do players in more competitive college conferences do better in the NFL?"
+For college players, I wondered if it was worth it to be an average joe in a good conference, or to be a star in a lesser conference.
+Sure, less players get picked up from lower conferences, but if you're good enough to get attention, does it matter?

 In this post, I'll attempt to dive into why (or why not) college conference matters for players in the NFL.